|

 My Perspective as a Craftsman Each edge style reflects a different design philosophy.
 A rectangular edge table celebrates precision and balance — the craft of shaping wood into something perfectly refined.
 A live edge table honors the raw beauty of nature — preserving what time and growth created over decades.
 Both require skill, patience, and a deep respect for the wood itself — and both can become the heart of your home when thoughtfully designed.
 Ready to Design Your Custom Table?

+Whether you’re drawn to clean modern lines or the organic flow of a live edge, I can help you design a piece that fits your lifestyle and aesthetic perfectly.
+Explore examples on my Custom Table Gallery or contact me to start your custom build.
+Every table is hand-built here in the USA — one project, one client, one story at a time.
 Your custom table from Robert Russell Designs is a handcrafted heirloom — built with locally sourced hardwoods and finished to highlight its natural beauty and durability.
 Whether your table features a hard wax oil, oil-based urethane, or catalyzed varnish, proper care ensures it remains stunning for generations.
 Here’s how to care for your table based on its finish, with recommended brand-name products to make maintenance easy and effective.
 Hard Wax Oils Brands Used: Rubio Monocoat, Woodaddy Hard wax oils penetrate the wood, enhancing its grain and texture while providing a matte, water-resistant finish.
 Care & Maintenance:

 Oil-Based Urethane Wipe-On Brand Used: General Finishes Arm-R-Seal Arm-R-Seal offers a warm, hand-rubbed appearance with excellent durability and resistance to moisture and wear.
 Care & Maintenance: